lina98st/taskflow/README.md

 # taskflow

-A task management dashboard for the tech industry.
+A task management dashboard for tracking and managing your daily work.
 Users can sign up, log in and manage their tasks including creating, editing, deleting and filtering by status.

 > Currently in development — launching Q3 2026